usefulcoder/cf-33-gps-config-emcomm-tools/README.md

 you should now be seeing a "no fix" or "connected" in the desktop information GUI where GPS is under Interfaces.

+Final note: still looking for a proper way to fire gps_start.sh on boot, since it does need to be fired manually on each reboot for gps to begin and work.
+After you do steps 1-5 once, you should only have to do step 6 every reboot.